FX-Brokers.eu

 Pricing & Fees

 FXTM's pricing operates on a three-tier account model that gives the broker more pricing flexibility than the typical Standard-plus-Raw two-tier structure used by most peers.
 The Standard account offers spreads from 1.5 pips on EUR/USD with no commission — wider than the typical 0.6 to 0.8 pips offered at competing spread-only brokers like XM, Capital.com, or OANDA, which makes the Standard account a poor choice for any trader with consistent volume.
 The ECN Zero account is FXTM's unusual middle option: spreads from 0.1 pips on EUR/USD with no commission, which positions it between the wide Standard pricing and the commission-bearing ECN account.
 The implied all-in cost of around $1 per standard lot on ECN Zero is genuinely competitive and undercuts the spread-only accounts at most peers — a structurally interesting offering for traders who dislike commission-based pricing but want tight execution.
 The ECN account is the broker's true raw-spread option, with spreads from 0.0 pips on EUR/USD plus a commission of $2 per side ($4 round-turn) — competitive with Eightcap at the same price point but more expensive than Tickmill at $4 round-turn through its Pro account, and broadly in line with the ECN segment average.
 During liquid London-New York overlap sessions, ECN EUR/USD spreads typically sit between 0.0 and 0.1 pips, meaning all-in costs come to approximately $4 to $5 per standard lot round-turn.
 On GBP/USD, ECN spreads typically average 0.3 to 0.5 pips, while USD/JPY comes in at approximately 0.2 to 0.4 pips, both competitive within the tier.
-The $10 minimum deposit on Standard is among the lowest at any CySEC-regulated broker, removing financial barriers to entry that exist at FxPro ($100) and Tickmill ($100).
-Deposits are free across most supported methods, and withdrawal fees vary by region but are free on the major rails for European clients.
+The $10 minimum deposit on Standard is among the lowest of any FCA-regulated broker, removing financial barriers to entry that exist at FxPro ($100) and Tickmill ($100).
+Deposits are free across most supported methods, and withdrawal fees vary by region but are free on the major rails for clients in supported jurisdictions.
 Swap-free Islamic accounts are available on request for eligible clients across all account types.
 A practical cost example: a trader running 10 standard lots per month on the ECN account on EUR/USD would pay approximately $40 in commissions plus a couple of dollars in residual spread, totalling around $45 per month — roughly comparable to Eightcap at the same volume and meaningfully cheaper than the broader Standard account at most peers.

 Platforms & Tools